Skip to main content

 ssh -i ${PRIVATE_KEY}.pem ubuntu@${BASTION_PUBLIC_IP} -p 10001

-By running the command below, you can check the public IP used for external communication.
-If the IP matches the public IP of the NAT instance, the operation has been successfully completed.
-You can find the public IP of the NAT instance by going to the Virtual Machine > Instance tab, clicking on tutorial-nat-instance-a / tutorial-nat-instance-b, and checking the Network tab.
+Run the command below to check the public IP currently used for external communication.
+If this IP matches the public IP of the NAT instance, the previous steps were successfully completed.
+The public IP of the NAT instance can be found in the Virtual Machine > Instance menu by clicking on tutorial-nat-instance-a / tutorial-nat-instance-b and checking the Network tab.

 curl https://ifconfig.me/ip